BrayceFepa/hrsystem/ApiDoc.md

 - Employee creation is a multi-step process (User → Personal Info → Financial Info → Job)
 - Financial information can include allowances which affect tax and pension calculations
 - Job documents (contracts, certificates) are uploaded as files
+- `takenAssets` is a text field (not a file) - describes assets assigned to employee
+- `documentScanned` is a boolean field (true/false) indicating if documents are scanned
 - Allowances are managed separately and can be added/updated independently

 ---